ozcodex/siritie/doc/ideas.md

 - add more blessings and curses with effects to the health
 - add more behaivor driven traits
 - make meats and cooked food compostable
+- remove search bar in gui
+- cooking pot with oil converts unkooked food in its own cooked version

 done:

+- bring back the weaving frame and the chopping block
+- apply and improve the idol worshipping, now with blessings and curses
+- add religion traits
+- new working spot for all the pottery
+- remove the spear
+- fix an error in the code of glow worm
+- remove rings
-bring back the weaving frame and the chopping block apply and improve the idol worshipping, now with blessings and curses add religion traits new working spot for all the pottery remove the spear fix an error in the code of glow worm remove rings add a file loader to better organization and standarization of the code
+- add a file loader to better organization and standarization of the code
+- implement a composter block to turn organics into fertilizer
+- remove hammers